Aerobic Workouts for Reducing Stress

 1. How soon will I start feeling less stressed after starting aerobic workouts?

-The effects of aerobic exercise on stress can vary from person to person, but many people report feeling less stressed within a few weeks of starting a regular routine.
+The effects of aerobic exercise on stress can vary from person to person, but many people report feeling less stressed within a few weeks of starting a routine.

 2. Can I do aerobic workouts if I have joint problems?